-- 6. Buildings should be designed to avoid the appearance of having a long, continuous building wall and to break up visual mass and bulk.
-Consider a combination of design techniques to achieve this including, but not limited to: - a.
+- 6. Buildings should be designed to avoid the appearance of having a long, continuous building wall.
+Consider a variety of approaches to achieve this including, but not limited to: - a.
 Façade modulation that provides variation in the building wall. - b.
-Building mass separation between all, or part, of a single building to create the appearance of multiple buildings. - c.
-Use of varying architectural styles, building heights, and/or roof pitches to reduce the apparent size of a building. - d.
-Multi-family residential development with a variety of building mass, scale, and type (e.g. townhomes, carriage houses, apartments, etc.). - 7.
+Separation between all or part of the building to create the appearance of multiple buildings. - c.
+Use of varying architectural styles, building heights and/or roof pitches to create the appearance of smaller, attached buildings. - 7.
 New development should be designed to support pedestrian activity.
 Buildings should be oriented to the street and located at or near the back of the sidewalk.
 Parking should be located behind buildings. - 8.
 All retail uses should be integrated into new residential developments to create a connected mixed- or multi-use development.
 Retail uses should be designed with clear glass windows and prominent entrances with operable doors allowing access from the sidewalk.
 All parking lots should be located to the side or rear of the buildings.